 It’s late in the day at Chuckwalla Valley Raceway.
 The sun is low in the sky, yet still shining brightly through a thin layer of clouds.
 The winds are steady, cold, and piercing through my hoodie I’m wearing.
 Dust is swirling across the track and upwards into my eyes, my nose, and everywhere as far as I can still see on the horizon.
 There’s grit in my mouth that I’m constantly spitting out.
 It’s cold.
 Very cold.

 Ten minutes prior, I was in the paddock, mostly sheltered by the Rickdiculous Racing rig and trailer, under the canopy next to the classroom.
 I was talking to The Champ, Scott Russell.
 He’s a hooligan.
 I’m a hooligan.
 Together, we usually come up with some cockamanie plan to get a cool or unique shot that neither of us had ever seen or done.

 Today it was going to be at the top of The Slide coming onto the back straight.
 The weather was less than ideal for being a goon, but the lighting was magnificent.
 Today was our only opportunity as well, considering that tomorrow we would be running the opposite direction on the track.
-We hashed out the game plan in just a few minutes, we were ready to head off and play with real money casino dames, and off we both went to do our parts.
+We hashed out the game plan in just a few minutes and off we both went to do our parts.

 This was the result:

 I’d imagine to most people that’s a really cool picture (or maybe I’m just so full of myself that I think people would think so…).
 To me, it’s okay.
 It’s a fun wheelie shot, I guess.
 But it’s not EXACTLY what I wanted.